MarijeNL/Eyelink-1000-Analysis-Algorithm/README.md

   - classifier: function to classify the fixations of the participant

   ## Credit
   You can use this algorithm to analyse the data from your experiment freely, but please mention my Github page and name when using my code.
+If you have questions about the algorithm, do not hesitate to contact me.